Introduction

 Second marriage

-The following year, John married Mary Ann Armstrong, who was twenty years younger than him.
+The following year, John married Mary Ann Armstrong, who was twenty years younger than he was.

 Conflagration